MarcoAlegria94/Coursera_IBM_DataScience/README.md

 ## The journey of Data science
 The objective of this repository is presenting the journey that a Data Science project includes.
 In this path we will go through the step-by-step that a Data scientist can walk to find using different tools like Python, SQL, SciKit Learn among others.
+The steps of this journey can be resumed as follows:

-From an initial Web Scrapping or API connection with, to data wrangling using Pandas, Numpy,
+- Web Scrapping or API connection and data extraction.
+- Data wrangling using Pandas, Numpy.
+- Exploratory Data Analysis using SQL(MySQL), Data Visualization(Matplotlib)

 The archives are named on the order of the step-by-step requirements of the journey, where you can find the complete guide for each step.